 How long do dental crowns last?

 With proper care, ceramic and porcelain crowns typically last 10 to 15 years or longer.
-Longevity depends on the material used, where the crown is placed in your mouth, your bite habits, and how well you maintain your oral hygiene at home.
-Patients who grind their teeth at night may benefit from a custom night guard to protect their crown and natural teeth from excessive wear.
+Longevity depends on the material used, where the crown is placed, your bite habits, and how consistently you maintain oral hygiene at home.
+Patients who grind their teeth at night may benefit from a custom night guard to protect their crown from excessive wear.

 Does getting a crown hurt?

 The preparation appointment involves local anesthesia, so you should feel minimal discomfort during the procedure itself.
-Some sensitivity around the prepared tooth is normal in the days following your first visit.
-If you are anxious about the process, our sedation options — including IV sedation and general anesthesia — ensure you remain comfortable throughout.
+Some sensitivity around the prepared tooth is normal in the days following your first visit and typically resolves on its own.
+If you are anxious about the process, our sedation options ensure you remain comfortable throughout.

 Will my dental insurance cover a crown?

-Most PPO plans cover 50% of crown costs when the treatment is considered medically necessary (such as after a root canal or for a severely fractured tooth).
+Most PPO plans cover a portion of crown costs when the treatment is considered medically necessary, such as after a root canal or for a severely fractured tooth.
 Purely cosmetic crown placements are typically not covered.
 Our team will review your benefits before your appointment and provide a clear cost estimate so there are no surprises.

 What is the difference between a crown and a veneer?

-A veneer covers only the front surface of a tooth and is primarily cosmetic — used for discoloration, minor chips, or shape correction.
+A veneer covers only the front surface of a tooth and is primarily cosmetic, used for discoloration, minor chips, or shape correction.
 A crown encases the entire visible tooth and is used when structural integrity is compromised.
 If your tooth has significant decay, a fracture, or has undergone a root canal, a crown is the appropriate restoration.
-Your dentist will help determine which option fits your situation.

 Can a crown fall off?

 When it comes to restoring a damaged tooth, skill, technology, and trust all matter.
-Dr. Kashi is dual-trained as both a clinician and researcher, holding advanced credentials and fellowship-level implant training.
-Our 3D CT imaging gives us diagnostic precision that traditional X-rays cannot match — ensuring your crown fits accurately and protects the full tooth structure.
+Dr. Kashi is dual-trained as both a clinician and researcher, holding advanced credentials and fellowship-level implant training that gives our practice a level of depth uncommon in a single downtown Seattle location.
+Our 3D CT imaging provides diagnostic precision that traditional x-rays cannot match, ensuring your crown fits accurately and protects the full tooth structure.
+If your tooth has progressed beyond what a crown alone can address, we also provide dental implants and full-arch replacement options, giving you a complete path forward under one roof.
+We accept most PPO insurance plans, offer multiple financing options, and include a free 3D CT evaluation with every new patient consultation.
+You can learn more about our team on our meet our team page.